 14 Besides.
 A synonym for 'in addition to', albeit a more concise one.
-Keep in mind that you can't use more than one word for each gap.
+Remember, that you can't use more than one word for each gap.

 15 little.
 'Little or no' is a set expression opposite to 'as many as', but used with uncountable nouns and meaning a very small amount of something.